TRIANGLE in ASEAN – Lao People’s Democratic Republic

 - Mobility: Labour mobility systems are gender-responsive and increase the efficiency of labour markets in the ASEAN region.

-Labour migrationWhile economic growth and especially foreign direct investment in Lao People’s Democratic Republic (Lao PDR) has been increasing, poverty reduction has been slower than in other ASEAN Member States.
-GDP growth has averaged seven per cent over the past decade, largely based on exploitation of natural resources (water, minerals and forests) rather than a more diversified economy or a transition out of agricultural and subsistence employment.
+Labour migrationWhile economic growth and especially foreign direct investment in the Lao People’s Democratic Republic (Lao PDR) has been increasing, poverty reduction has been slower than in other ASEAN Member States.
+GDP growth has averaged seven per cent over the past decade, largely based on exploitation of natural resources (water, minerals, and forests) rather than a more diversified economy or a transition out of agricultural and subsistence employment.
 Consequently, labour migration remains an important livelihood option for the Lao workforce, including increasing numbers of Lao women.
-It is estimated that there are 1.3 million Lao nationals living abroad, of whom 54 per cent are women (UNDESA, 2017).
+It is estimated that there are 0.9 million Lao nationals living abroad, of whom 56 per cent are women (UNDESA, 2019).

 Patterns of migration in Lao PDR are complex, including both inbound and outbound flows of migrant workers.
-Thailand is the largest destination country for Lao migrants, primarily driven by wage differentials – the current monthly minimum wage in Lao is LAK900,000 (around US$110) and the Thai minimum more than double this amount.
-Lao migrant workers in Thailand are predominantly employed in domestic work, construction, manufacturing, agriculture and entertainment work, mainly in neighbouring border provinces and larger cities.
+Thailand is the largest destination country for Lao migrants, primarily driven by wage differentials – the current monthly minimum wage in Lao is LAK900,000 (around US$110) and the Thai minimum is more than double this amount.
+Lao migrant workers in Thailand are predominantly employed in domestic work, construction, manufacturing, agriculture, and entertainment work, mainly in neighbouring border provinces and larger cities.
 Financial remittances from migrant workers are a significant source of income within Lao PDR.
-The World Bank estimates that US$116 million in remittances was received in 2016 (World Bank, 2018).
+An estimated US$254 million in remittances was received in 2019 (World Bank, 2019).

-A new Memorandum of Understanding between Thailand and Lao PDR was signed in 2016, broadening a previous agreement on labour migration to include cooperation on social security and skills development.
-Only a small number of Lao migrant workers migrated under the previous MOU because of the high fees, slow process and administrative complexity involved.
-Even though the maximum costs payable for recruitment have been established in law, it has been reported that recruitment agencies often charge higher amounts.
-In addition, the lack of clarity about the legality of regular recruitment and placement for domestic workers is thought to be a key limiting factor for women migrants to make use of the MOU process.
+The latest Memorandum of Understanding between Thailand and Lao PDR was signed in 2016, broadening a previous agreement on labour migration to include cooperation on social security and skills development.
+Only a small number of Lao migrant workers migrated under the previous MOU because of the high fees, slow process, and administrative complexity involved.
+Specific costs for migration are not included in the new Decree 245, which is a vital area for ongoing work to ensure migrant workers are able to accurately predict costs of regular migration, and make decisions accordingly.

 For further information please contact:Mr Vongtavanh Sayavong